nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

+**Use case: View instructions**

+**MSS**

+1. User requests to view instructions
+2. ContactSh shows a general list of instructions
+3. User requests to view a specific instruction
+4. ContactSh shows the user will see the full details of that command, which includes the format and description of the command.

+    Use case ends.

+**Extensions**

+* 3a.
+User requests to view an invalid instruction.

+    * 3a1.
+ContactSh shows an error message and gives a suggestion to view the full instruction list for supported instructions.

+      Use case resumes at step 4.

 *{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. In case of a crash, all changes to data should be saved and available upon reboot of the application.
+5. Should be easy to learn and use at all times regardless of skill with the CLI.
+6. The project is expected to push major updates according to the module schedule.

 *{More to be added}*